Vinyl Siding in Omaha

 Does vinyl siding protect against hail damage?

-Vinyl siding offers minimal hail protection and commonly shows denting or puncturing from moderate hail events.
-Material becomes more vulnerable as it ages and loses flexibility.
-The July 2023 storm demonstrated vinyl's limitations,properties with vinyl siding showed widespread damage while fiber cement installations showed minimal impact.
+Vinyl siding offers minimal hail protection and commonly cracks or shatters from moderate hail events, especially in cold weather or when the material has aged.
+Material becomes more vulnerable over time as it loses flexibility.
+The July 2023 storm demonstrated vinyl's limitations: properties with vinyl siding showed widespread cracking and broken panels while fiber cement installations showed minimal impact.
 Vinyl is not an impact-resistant material and insurance rates reflect this vulnerability in hail-prone areas.

 Why does vinyl siding curl and pull away from the house?